-When we talk of green building, many people aren’t really sure what the whole thing is.
-It is a complex notion with so many factors involved, and if you are a fan of living green then you should definitely read through this article.
+When we talk of green building, many people most noteworthy aren’t really sure what the whole thing is.
+It is a complex notion with so many factors involved.
+So if you are a fan of living green then you should definitely read through this article.

-If you are struggling with the term ‘green building’, chances are you may have heard of it under another name – sustainable building or green construction.
+So are you struggling with the term ‘green building’?
+Because chances are you may have heard of it under another name.
+Maybe the terms sustainable building or green construction?

-This kind of building is resource-efficient and absolutely environmentally responsible all throughout a building’s life-cycle.
+However, this kind of building is resource-efficient.
+Also, it’s absolutely environmentally responsible all throughout a building’s life-cycle.

-Obviously, as this is a pretty demanding task (to stay green with such complex constructions), all team needs to collaborate together – the architects, the engineers, the design team and naturally the clint who should be informed of all next steps throughout the project stages.
+Obviously, this is a pretty demanding task (to stay green with such complex constructions).
+So all members of the team need to collaborate together.
+I mean the architects, the engineers, the design team and naturally the client.
+All who should be informed of all next steps throughout the project stages.

-Green building isn’t only a matter of eco-friendly behavior: it expands to concerns of utility, comfort, durability and economy of building design.
-Actually, the whole idea behind this green construction is to reduce waste, environmental degradation and pollution.
-Also, it’s supposed to increase the efficiency of water and energy use.
+Green building isn’t only a matter of eco-friendly behavior.
+That’s because it expands to concerns of utility, comfort, durability and economy of building design.
+Actually, the whole idea behind this green construction is reducing waste.
+As well as dealing with environmental degradation and pollution.
+Finally, it’s supposed to increase the efficiency of water and energy use.

-Similar to green building is natural building.
-It’s pretty much the same concept, just executed on a smaller scale.
-It also focuses on natural materials that can be found locally.
+Similar to green building is a natural building.
+It’s pretty much the same concept.
+Yet it’s just executed on a smaller scale.
+It also focuses on natural materials that also can be found locally.

-Good thing is that green construction principles can easily be applied to retrofit work as well as new construction.
+Good thing is that green construction principles are applied to retrofit work.
+That’s as well as new construction.

 How do buildings affect climate change?